RyanForrester/MLScheduler/README.md

 # MLScheduler
 Diary appointment scheduler using ML.Net and TensorFlow.
-Using cleansed sample data from insurance industry
+Using cleansed sample data from drainage insurance industry